 At East Kalgoorlie Primary School, we endeavor to provide opportunities and teach skills and understandings to ensure students gain an educational benefit from ICT while reducing the risks relating to global access.

-All classrooms are equipped with Interactive whiteboards, desktop computers or laptops and iPads for all children to access.
+All classrooms are equipped withthe lastest Interactive LCD TV's and iPads for all children to access.
 All classes participate in robotics and coding lessons.

 Teach Learn Grow

 Teach learn Grow provides a one-on-one tutoring and mentoring program to rural and indigenous students, with the aim of empowering students to realise their full potential.

 Teach Learn Grow sends volunteers twice a year, to conduct one-on-one mathematics tutoring during a weeklong visit.
 The mentoring aspect has proven invaluable to our students.

 EKPS aims to provide a Protective Behaviours program to Pre-Primary and Year 1 students as a part of the Health and Physical Education Program.
 This program is currently being provided by Centrecare.